 The City also provides group term life insurance to most employee groups.
+In July 2014 this benefit was extended to the largest employee group.
 All costs for the life insurance are paid by contributions from the City.
 The plan provider was changed on January 1, 2013 from ING Employee Benefits to Aetna Life and Casualty.